watson-developer-cloud/swift-sdk/README.md

 ## Examples

-A sample app can be found in the [BoxContentSDKSampleApp](../../tree/master/BoxContentSDKSampleApp) folder.
-The sample app demonstrates how to authenticate a user, and manage the user's files and folders.
+A sample app can be found in the [WatsonSDK-DemoApplication](../../tree/master/Examples/WatsonSDK-DemoApplication) folder.
+The sample app demonstrates how instantiate and use some of the provided Watson SDK Services.

 ## Tests